TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Scaling: For stream want to go as fast as you can, for queue want to scale within safe limit that won't overwhelm downstream services
 * SQS event mapping has two error mechanisms.
 SQS DLQ for repeated failures to process message, Lambda invoke failure for throttling/network issues

-* Part two: Lambda as queuing service
+Part two: Lambda as queuing service
-* More philosophical - skip this if not interested, presentation kind of garbled
 * Lessons from queue theory: Buffers smooth variance, specialize workers for different workload types, control variance to prevent instability, coordinate shared resouces through centralized control
 * Look at event invoke architectures in even more detail through queue theory lens
 * Shuffle sharding over a set of SQS queues